 The Great Archiekins:

 Archie Andrews was my biggest annoyance at the start of the series.
 I couldn’t get passed the two dimensions of his character.
 Why exactly are we supposed to root for Archie?
-He’s male, straight, white, popular, buff… need I go wrong?
+He’s male, straight, white, popular, buff… need I go on?
 There wasn’t any tangible substance to him, all he had to offer was a pretty face and an overtly sexualised pair of abs (which I definitely appreciate: the change of sexual focus onto a male lead instead of a female one).
 There just wasn’t anything real about Archie as a teenager that I could relate to, in the slightest.
 His parents’ divorce was peaceful, his love life is questionable and his jock-musician story line I had already gotten enough of from High School Musical.
 Seriously.
 Episode 9 where Cheryl’s family begins taking a liking to Archie and offer him more opportunities was straight up Sharpay and Troy in HSM2.
 I began to ignore him, mostly, until he took his shirt off or left the scene.
 The only moment in all 13 episodes that made me actually like Archie was in the finale, when he made his hand bleed punching the ice to get to Cheryl.
 In that moment I saw more than the resident chick magnet of Riverdale.
 But, of course, it was brushed off in a later scene to highlight his impeccable goodness and selflessness.
 Even his inappropriate sexual relationship with Ms. Grundy, which sheds some light on Archie’s personal insecurities on his own songwriting capabilities, was harpooned away quicker than she was.
 They could have easily explored the depth of his depracating self-worth and his clear issue with validation (and authority figures, to a degree) but none of that is actually seen and his romantic indecision is shoehorned into the plot while making sure at least once per episode we’re reminded of his body or his looks.

 Betty Dye-Your-Damn-Roots Cooper: